crate/cloud-tutorials/docs/edge/introduction.rst

 ----------------------

 In order to delete a custom region, click the trashcan icon at the bottom right of the custom region panel.
-A confirmation screen will appear warning that deletion of a custom region disables access to CrateDB Cloud for that region.
+A confirmation dialog will appear warning that deletion of a custom region disables access to CrateDB Cloud for that region.

 Deleting a custom region does not delete the resources inside that region.
 To